Main Questions and Fields of Research

 Laocoön 2016 and Padua Summer Schools

 In 1766 Gotthold Ephraim Lessing began a series of discussions that continue today.
 His theoretical reflections on Laocoön – or on the Limits of Painting and Poetry pompted a 2014/15 lecture-series that prepared for various activities in the year of their 250th anniversary.

-IANUS explores the ways in which science and technology contribute to the creation and resolution of conflict and the advancement of peace.
+There is a 30+ years tradition of natural science and engineering-based research for peace at TU Darmstadt.
+In recent years, The so-called IANUS-group explored the ways in which science and technology contribute to the creation and resolution of conflict and the advancement of peace.
 To the core concerns of Responsible Research and Innovation it adds the question how science and technology can be oriented not only to societal values such as sustainability, social justice, or privacy but also to the creation and preservation of condtions for peaceful cooperation.

-CRITIS, CYSEC, and CompuGene – research partnerships and other activities
+KRITIS, CYSEC, and CompuGene – research partnerships and other activities

-- Co-PI at CYSEC with a focus on reframing and extending the distinction of cybersafety and cybersecurity: To make nuclear technologies or IT-systems safe, one seeks to identify and remediate the likelihood of accidents or other kinds of technology vulnerability.
+- Co-PI at with a focus on reframing and extending the distinction of cybersafety and cybersecurity: To make nuclear technologies or IT-systems safe, one seeks to identify and remediate the likelihood of accidents or other kinds of technology vulnerability.
 To establish nuclear or IT security one seeks to incorporate values like peace or transparency into a system of use, and one seeks to provide the means of reducing conflict over the use of the technology.
+CYSEC

 - Interdisziplinärer Studienschwerpunkt Wissenschafts- und Technikforschung: Normen, Ambivalenzen, Gestaltungsoptionen (NAG)